-The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
+The practice had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.

 Clinical staff were qualified, registered with the General Dental Council and had professional indemnity cover.

 The practice ensured equipment was safe to use, maintained and serviced according to manufacturers' instructions.
 The practice ensured the facilities were maintained in accordance with regulations.